Regiment: 1st United South Carolina Heavy Artillery

 Rank: Private

-Mustered-in date and place: 4 May 1863 at Beaufort, South Carolina, United States
+Mustered-in date and place: 9 May 1864 at Knoxville, Tennessee, United States

-Mustered-out date and place: 31 January 1866 at Charleston, South Carolina, United States
+Mustered-out date and place: 31 March 1866 at Chattanooga, Tennessee, United States

 Regiment: 21st United States Colored Troops